SmritaPokharel1/revewthedoctors/README.md

 # Application Setup  for tomcat

-1.Clone reviewthedoctors
+1. Clone reviewthedoctors

-2.Run gradlew clean from the terminal
+2. Run gradlew clean from the terminal

-3.Run gradlew build from the terminal
+3. Run gradlew build from the terminal

-4.Create a database named revewthedoctors in mysql.
+4. Create a database named revewthedoctors in mysql.

-5.Deploy the revewthedoctors.war war file which is located at projectroot_folder/build/libs/ to tomcat.
+5. Deploy the revewthedoctors.war war file which is located at projectroot_folder/build/libs/ to tomcat.

-6.Browse http:\\\\localhost:8080\revewthedoctors\home
+6. Browse http:\\\\localhost:8080\revewthedoctors\home

-7.Login as user using the following credentials
+7. Login as user using the following credentials
 ##### UserName :srijapokharel@gmail.com
 ##### Password :test

-8.Login as admin using the following credentials
+8. Login as admin using the following credentials
 ##### UserName :admin@gmail.com
 ##### Password :test